 We asked the independent consultancy firm, Square Mile, to undertake a quarterly review of the performance of all Old Mutual Wealth Life Assurance Ltd funds available to off-platform life and pension customers.
 The purpose is to identify any funds that have consistently underperformed over the past three years.
 This is in line with FCA best practice from their Finalised Guidance ‘FG16/8 Fair treatment of long-standing customers in the life insurance sector’.

-In Q1 2019 the review identified fifteen funds out of 600 in our life and pensions fund range as consistently underperforming.
+In Q2 2019 the review identified eleven funds out of 600 in our life and pensions fund range as consistently underperforming.

 Your clients may not be invested in any of these funds, however if they are, it may be worthwhile you discussing these findings with them to establish whether their current fund choices are still appropriate for their needs.
 The funds in this range are for products administered by Old Mutual Wealth Life Assurance Ltd which is part of the ReAssure Group.